Er1998-10/JS-Mini-Project---1/README.md

 # purpose

 Playing video games fulfills a purpose in their lives.
 This could include gaming for: relaxation, opportunities to exert control, enjoyment, creativity, socialization, prevent boredom, challenge, and achievement.
+# ⋕ About game
+The game will start when click middle of the screen and , the enemy car comes in front of our car (color of our car is yello), our task is to protect my car to enemy car using Arrow key,there are 4 arrow key use in this game left, right,up and down, and increase the score to get highter score.

 # 🌀 Tech Stack